snowman-repos/book/project_managers/README.md

-PLANNING PERSONALITIES
-I often come across both web agencies and freelancers who consistently do not plan their web projects, and no matter how many times the same mistakes are made, they continue to push ahead using the same techniques.
-Once upon a time I put this down to sheer naivety, but I’ve come to realise it’s not naivety at all, it’s just that people responsible for running web projects and web project management are very different (not sure it should have taken me so long to realise this!)

-A really good, if somewhat angry, article, posted by Karine, entitled “Project management and fire fighting” on Ace Project helped inspire this part of the article in the series.
-It summarises the two different types of web project planning personalities I talk about here; Fire Fighters and Forest Rangers.

-FIRE FIGHTERS AND FOREST RANGERS
-To further back up Karine’s summary I also heard a quote the other day that I found fascinating, it stated you get two types of people when it comes to planning:
+you get two types of people when it comes to planning:

 Someone who doesn’t enjoy planning and just dives straight into production.
-These people will get started quickly and will reach the finishing line after solving many challenges as and when they arise in an ad hoc fashion (The Fire Fighter)
+These people will get started quickly and will reach the finishing line after solving many challenges as and when they arise in an ad hoc fashion

-Someone who will start slowly, meticulously planning every step from start to finish and although will gain momentum more slowly, will usually complete the task correctly first time round (The Forest Ranger)
+Someone who will start slowly, meticulously planning every step from start to finish and although will gain momentum more slowly, will usually complete the task correctly first time round
-The extreme sportsman and the robot; the two web project planning personalities.Two planning personalities; Fire Fighters & Forest Rangers
-(Ok, I realise these images show neither a Fire Fighter or Forest Ranger, but you get the meaning behind them no?)

-THE TWO WEB PROJECT PLANNING PERSONALITIES
 This planning personality quote fascinated me so much because my initial reaction was that the person who just dives in is clearly a little mental if they think they can successfully bring a project in on time, on budget and to a high quality by taking this approach.

 But soon after hearing this quote it dawned on me that, web project management ideals aside, and speaking from the reality of running web projects in a small web agency or as a freelancer, I’ve seen it done, and not just once but on several projects at several companies.